 This simple act will not only help your entire church staff to become aligned.
 But it will also help to create an environment for your team to feel safe in sharing their opinions.

 When it comes to creating alignment in your mission, your church staff should be moving toward accomplishing the same goal—to be on the same page.
 Think about it this way.

 If you’re on a road trip and there’s a disagreement about your final destination, you’ll end up nowhere fast.
 In the same way, if there’s disagreement over the direction of your church, then your staff will go in different directions, which will negatively influence the team’s productivity and your church’s fruitfulness.

-If your mission is what you want to accomplish, then your philosophy of ministry is how you will achieve your mission.
+If your mission is what you want to accomplish, then staff alignment of your philosophy of ministry is how you will achieve your mission.

 In sum, it’s important to remember there are a few things alignment doesn’t mean:

 - Everyone has to be in 100 percent agreement

 - Staff members have to forfeit their perspective

 This isn’t the case at all.
 In general, your staff needs to be on the same side as you in your beliefs, mission and philosophy of ministry.
 But you can allow your staff to share concerns, voice opinions, and even adhere to secondary or tertiary differences of opinion.